cipher-hex/trans-pay/README.md

-# Avail Nexus SDK Demo
+# Trans-Pay - Cross-Chain Payment Request System

-A comprehensive demonstration application showcasing the capabilities of the [Avail Nexus SDK](https://www.npmjs.com/package/@avail-project/nexus-core) for cross-chain interactions and asynchronous composability on blockchain networks.
+A comprehensive payment request and cross-chain transfer application built with the [Avail Nexus SDK](https://www.npmjs.com/package/@avail-project/nexus-core), enabling merchants to create payment requests and customers to pay from any supported blockchain network.

 ## 🌟 Overview

-This demo application demonstrates the power of the Avail Nexus SDK, enabling seamless communication and information sharing among diverse application chains.
-It showcases scenarios where transactions can occur on one chain while related operations happen on different chains, highlighting the exciting possibilities of asynchronous blockchain composability.
+Trans-Pay demonstrates the power of cross-chain payment requests and transfers using the Avail Nexus SDK.
+Merchants can create payment requests on their preferred blockchain, and customers can fulfill these payments from any supported network.
+The application showcases seamless cross-chain composability for decentralized payments.

 ### Key Features

+- **💳 Payment Requests**: Create on-chain payment requests with unique IDs for any supported blockchain
+- **🌐 Multi-Chain Support**: Accept payments on Ethereum, Polygon, Optimism, Arbitrum, Base, BNB, and Avalanche
 - **🌉 Cross-Chain Bridging**: Transfer tokens between supported blockchain networks
-- **💸 Token Transfers**: Send tokens to any address across different chains
+- **💸 Token Transfers**: Send tokens to any address across different chains with payment ID support
 - **📋 Smart Contract Interactions**: Execute arbitrary smart contract functions with cost estimation
 - **📊 Transaction History**: Track and monitor all your transactions with real-time status updates
 - **👛 Multi-Wallet Support**: Connect with various wallets using ConnectKit integration